 Separate policies may be obtained covering windstorm damage, although this usually is included in fire insurance.
 Loss to specified property by "windstorms, cyclones, and tornadoes" is covered under windstorm insurance.
-A precise definition if given in the policy can exclude hail, snow, or other weather disturbances which often accompany high winds.
+A precise definition if given in the policy can exclude hail, snow, or other weather disturbances that often accompany high winds.

 The form for earthquake insurance is adapted from fire policies by substituting the word "earthquake" for "fire" wherever it occurs, and eliminating provisions that obviously apply only to fires.
 Earthquake damage is usually partial, and provisions are made for coinsurance as well as for deductibles to eliminate trivial claims.
 No attempt is made to define "earthquake" in the policy.
 There is a provision that if more than one earthquake shock occurs within 72 hours during the term of the policy it is to be considered a single quake.
 Earthquake insurance is written almost entirely on the Pacific coast.

-Rain in itself seldom causes direct property loss.
-Policies known as rain insurance are usually written as protection against cancellation of outdoor insurance are usually written as protection against cancellation of outdoor events and the resulting expense of having to issue "rain checks" and reschedule arrangements.
+Rain Insurance: Rain in itself seldom causes direct property loss.
+Policies known as rain insurance are usually written as protection against cancellation of outdoor events and the resulting expense of having to issue "rain checks" and re-schedule arrangements.
 Even a department store sale that has been extensively advertising may come under rain insurance.
 Rain insurance is more frequently purchased for such things as sports events, fairs, and public exhibitions.